movers + makers

 June 5, 10:45-12:15 PM

-Natalie Desch, a BFA graduate of the Juilliard School and an MFA graduate of the University of Washington, performed for five seasons with the Limón Dance Company and eleven seasons with Doug Varone and Dancers in NYC.
-She additionally danced in various productions at the Metropolitan Opera and other regional opera companies–Minnesota Opera, Opera Colorado, Palm Beach Opera, Longleaf Opera (NC), Lincoln Center Institute (NYC).
-From 2005-2012 she taught at Hunter College (City University of New York) and has also been a visiting faculty member at Weber State University (UT), University of North Carolina School of the Arts, and the Beijing Dance Academy.
-Additionally, she has taught for the following summer festivals: Doug Varone and Dancers, the Limón Dance Company, UNCSA, Central Pennsylvania Youth Ballet, the Bates Dance Festival, Ririe-Woodbury Dance Company, and the Canadian Contemporary Dance Theater, among others.
-Natalie has restaged the works of José Limón, Doug Varone, Jirí Kylián, and Daniel Charon on performing groups around the world, and her choreography has been presented at venues throughout the US.
-In 2014 Natalie relocated to Salt Lake City, UT, and began teaching at Ballet West Academy, Westminster College, Utah Valley University, and Salt Lake Community College.
-Natalie joined the University of Utah’s School of Dance as an Assistant Professor in the fall of 2019.
+Natalie Desch, (BFA-the Juilliard School and MFA-the University of Washington) performed for five seasons with the Limón Dance Company and eleven seasons with Doug Varone and Dancers in NYC.
+She additionally danced at the Metropolitan Opera and other regional US opera companies.
+Natalie has restaged the works of Limón, Varone, Jirí Kylián, and Daniel Charon on groups around the world, and her choreography has been shown throughout the country.
+In 2014 she relocated to Salt Lake and began teaching at Ballet West Academy, Westminster College, UVU, and SLCC.
+In 2019 she became an Assistant Professor at the University of Utah.

 Rooted Movement with Featured Maker, Sammi Lopresti